 Obviously, no two additions are identical.
 The complexity and scope of the job will affect labor costs.
 The specific materials you use can increase (or decrease) the actual cost.
 The figures above provide a kind of baseline so that you can have at least a starting point as you consider your particular project.

 One advantage of working with a design-build remodeler like Copper Sky is that the professionals who create the design are part of the same team that will actually build your addition.
 That means that information doesn't slip through the cracks.
-That means the price you are quoted will be much more accurate.
+The price you are quoted will be much more accurate.
 It also means that the actual construction of your addition is far more likely to be smoother and finish on schedule—because there is no miscommunication between designer and builder.